The Future of Apache Airflow

 Improved Test Suite

 A common complaint among contributors to Airflow is the long time that it can take for Travis, the CI of choice for the Airflow project, to run all the tests when cutting a new release.
-This has been brought up in the past but given Airflow’s code base has hit a scale where it can take up to an hour for Travis to run, we see this test suite finally making it over the line (and are looking forward to helping!).
-One factor to help in this process is the proposed break out of plugins (which has been growing and is a large code base in and of itself).
+This has been brought up in the past but given Airflow’s codebase has hit a scale where it can take up to an hour for Travis to run, we see this test suite finally making it over the line (and are looking forward to helping!).
+One factor to help in this process is the break out of plugins (which has been growing and is a large codebase in and of itself).
 Which brings us to…

 Before we talk about this, it’s important to note that this is NOT on the official Airflow roadmap (at least not yet) but is rather something that the Astronomer team has been mulling around as we see the continued proliferation of plugins.

-The brilliance of airflow plugins (and why they have contributed in no small part to the success of the entire project) is how wide-ranging they can be, enabling your workflows to connect with GCP, AWS, and Hadoop ecosystems as well as any number of other APIs and databases rather trivially.
+The brilliance of airflow plugins (and why they have contributed in no small part to the success of the entire project) is how wide-ranging they can be.
+They can enable your workflows to connect with GCP, AWS, and Hadoop ecosystems as well as any number of other APIs and databases rather trivially.